 Topics from mathematics which convey to the student the beauty and utility of mathematics, and which illustrate its application to modern society.
 Topics include geometry, statistics, probability, and growth and form.
+Students will need a scientific calculator.
+TI-30XS is the preferred calculator and will be used as a model in class.
+Please note that graphing calculators are not allowed on the midterms or final.

-For students majoring in humanities, arts, and communication.
+For students majoring in humanities, fine arts, liberal arts, and communication.